 2. Have more opportunities for personal growth.

-Most college students pursue personal growth in some form during their four years of undergrad.
-Imagine how that is compounded when, in addition to studying great works of literature and complicated math theorems, you’re also learning about personal responsibility, finances, teamwork, and customer relations (just to name a few).
+Most college students pursue personal growth in some form as an undergrad.
+Imagine how that is compounded when, in addition to studying great works of literature and complicated math theorems, you’re also learning about personal responsibility, finances, teamwork and customer relations (just to name a few skills).

 3. Improve your resume.

 Many college students graduate with rather thin resumes due to lack of professional work experience.
 As a freshman and sophomore at SLC, you’ll be given an on-campus position that will help you build your communication and critical thinking skills.
 Juniors and seniors, on the other hand, have the opportunity to move up to supervisory positions on and off campus, including internships in your field of study so that you can prepare more specifically for the type of job you hope for in the future.

 4. Develop a strong work ethic.

 A strong work ethic is a must when it comes to looking for and maintaining a good position after college.
 By going through the SLC Works program, you will not only be challenged to work harder and smarter, but you will have several employers who can write recommendation letters for you attesting to your work ethic, which gives you a leg up on the competition when it comes time to apply.